 Homeowner Dues: Dues of $180.00 are charged and due on 1st of each month.
 Checks should be made payable to Coble Farm II HOA.
-Coupon books are provided with mailing labels.
-Bank draft option is available submitting the form on the making payment tab at the top.
+Coupon books are provided upon request only by submitting this form or contacting LMR: Coupon Payment Booklet Request If you would like an automatic draft set up for you: Form for LMR to set up a ClickPay account for you

 Late Fees: A late fee of $25.00 is charged on the 15th day of the month.
 Late fees are charged on all accounts with a delinquent balance equal to or greater than one month’s dues.
 Even though coupon books are provided, please allow sufficient time for your payment to be processed.
 Statements are mailed out each month on all delinquent accounts.